nasa/openmct/API.md

 #### Getting and Setting the Active Time System

-Once registered, a time system can be activated using via a key, or an instance of the time system itself.
+Once registered, a time system can be activated using a key, or an instance of the time system itself.

 ```javascript
 openmct.time.timeSystem('utc');